myang-git/prometheus-aggregator/README.md

 The `MetricAggregator` class is to group the metrics by the signature, which is composed of the name and labels.
 It handles adding, updating, and removing metrics.
 The `MetricAggregatorServlet` handles the following HTTP methods:

-* GET: List current metrics.
+* GET: List current metrics in Prometheus's text exposition format.
-* POST: Upload metrics.
+* POST: Upload metrics in Prometheus's text exposition format.
 * DELETE: Remove all metrics or metrics older than specified age.